JBenAnderson/zapper-computing-machine/README.md

 # zapper-computing-machine
 zapper API web3 sandbox.
 This project demonstrates the zapper.fi API to query defi applications and services on various blockchain networks.
-We will be using React native and Axios to create a component as well as bootstrap to style the response data with a card layout.
+We will be using React native and Axios to create a component as well as bootstrap to style the response data with a card style layout.

 Installation